Odjit/KindredSchematics/README.md

 - `.build check`
   - Checks the tile you are looking at for a prefab name.
-  - This will only fetch an entity’s prefab—if it is not a placeable entity you won’t get a read on it. (invalid models)
+  - This will only fetch an entity's prefab—if it is not a placeable entity you won't get a read on it. (invalid models)

 - `.build delete`
   - Deletes the tile model you are looking at.